chi-initiative/LeafletSlider-tutorial/README.md

 If the page loads with a map, then your HTML file is properly set up.

 ## Add resources for the plugin
 The Leaflet Time-Slider plugin is meant to control the display of markers, one at a time, via sliding control.
-To accomplish this requires adding additional JS scripts to your `<head>` section.
-One of these, the jquery UI script and stylesheet, is available via jquery's CDN:
+To accomplish this requires adding additional JS scripts and a stylesheet to your `<head>` section.
+The first set of these, the jquery UI script and stylesheet, is available via jquery's CDN:

 ```html
 <!--jQuery UI files-->